-This course focuses on the development of the early learner, birth through age eight, along with appropriate assessment and intervention techniques for children falling under the IDEA.
+This course focuess on the development of the early learner, birth through age eight, along with appropriate assessment and intervention techniques for children falling under the IDEA.

-EDUC 380 1 cr.
 Field Experience III

 (Prerequisites: EDUC 244 and 280; pre- or corequisite: EDUC 313) This course is closely associated with the methods courses.
 An emphasis is placed on studying teaching techniques and involvement in teacher activities in basic-education schools.
 Application to field director and completed Act 34 and Child Abuse clearance required.